What redress does the public have?

 Reporting a litter problem

-It is important to remember that even if the claimant wins the case, the defendant may not comply with the court order, which will necessitate further court proceedings, time and costs to try to enforce the judgment.
+It is important to remember that even if the person making the complaint wins the case, the defendant may not comply with the court order, which will require further court proceedings, entailing additional time and costs to try to enforce the judgement.

-Littering may qualify as nuisance and there are three ways of dealing with nuisance: Statutory, Public and Private:
+Littering may qualify as nuisance and there are three ways of dealing with this: Statutory, Public and Private:

-Public nuisances are crimes.
-A public nuisance is defined as something which, ‘materially affects the reasonable comfort and convenience of life of a class of Her Majesty’s subjects’.
-Pedestrians, for example, are generally capable of being a ‘class’ for these purposes.
-If the nuisance involved interference with a pavement or footway through littering, then it follows that pedestrians would be a ‘class’.
-Abuse of the highway is one of the most recognised forms of public nuisance.
+Public nuisance is a crime and is defined as something which ‘materially affects the reasonable comfort and convenience of life of a class of Her Majesty’s subjects’.
+For example, if the nuisance involved interference with a pavement or footway through littering, then it follows that pedestrians would be a ‘class’.

 Public law actions: judicial review

-Litter is arguably an environmental issue and, as such, while judicial review proceedings are very expensive to bring, the expense of bringing the case should be reduced by a mandatory costs cap.
+Litter is arguably an environmental issue and, as such, while judicial review proceedings are very costly, the expense of bringing the case should be reduced by a mandatory costs cap.
 The costs cap forms part of a policy to guarantee access to justice at an affordable rate in environmental matters.
-The costs cap will also alleviate some of the risk of bringing court proceedings, because it limits the claimant’s liability to pay the defendant’s costs to £5,000 (if an individual or £10,000 if an organisation) should the claimant lose the case.
+It will also mitigate some of the risk of bringing court proceedings, by limiting the claimant’s liability to pay the defendant’s costs to £5,000 (if an individual) or £10,000 (if an organisation) should the claimant lose the case.

-The Court is able to make a mandatory order requiring the local authority to perform its function, such as to carry out its duties under Section 89 and clean the highway.
+The court is able to make a mandatory order requiring the local authority to perform its function, such as to carry out its duties and clean the highway.
 Compensation is unlikely as it is rarely awarded in judicial review cases.